Pomset logic: the other approach to non commutativity in logic: Presentation

 \begin{quotation} \it It seems that this ingenious argument avoids the complicated long trip condition of Girard.
 It constitutes a significant original contribution to the subject.
 (J. Lambek,Dec 3 2001) \end{quotation}

-This paper is a mix (!) of easy to access published work, \cite{FR94,Ret96tal,BGR97,Ret97tlca,Ret97,Ret96entcs,Ret03tcs} research reports and more confidential publications \cite{Ret93,Ret93b,FR94,LR95,Ret96tal,Ret93b,Ret94rc,LR95,LeRe96,LR96,LeRe97,Ret98roma,Ret99romarr,Ret99rr,RetoreHDR,PogoReto04} unpublished material between 1990 and 2020, that are all presented in the same and rather new unified perspective; the presented material can be divided into three topics: \begin{description} \item[proof nets] handsome proof nets both for MLL Lambek calculus and pomset logic, and other work on proof nets \cite{FR94,LR96,Ret96tal}, \item[combinatorics] (di)cographs and \sp\ orders \cite{Ret93b,Ret93,Ret96entcs,BGR97,Ret98roma,Ret99romarr,Ret99rr,RetoreHDR,Ret03tcs,RetoreHDR,Ret03tcs,PogoReto04}, \item[coherence semantics] \cite{Ret93,Ret94rc,Ret97,RetoreHDR}, \item[grammatical applications] of pomset logic to computational linguistics \cite{LR95,LeRe96,LeRe97,Ret98roma,Ret99romarr,RetoreHDR}. \end{description} The contents of the present article is divided into six sections as follows: \begin{enumerate} \item We first present results on series parallel partial orders, cographs and dicographs that subsumes those two notions and present dicograph either as \sp\ pomset of formulas or as dicographs of atoms, and explain the guidelines for finding a sequent calculus.
-This combinatorial part is a prerequisite for the subsequent sections. \item We then present proofs in an algebraic manner, with deduction rules as term rewriting. \item Proof nets without links, the so called handsome proof nets, are presented as well as the cut elimination for them. \item The semantics of proof nets, preserved under cut elimination and equivalent to their syntactic correctness is then presented. \item Then the sequentialisation "the quest" of a complete sequent calculus is discussed and we provide an example of a proof net that does not derive from any simple sequent calculus. \item Finally we explain how one can design grammars by associating words with partial proof nets of pomset logic. \end{enumerate}
+This paper is a mix (!) of easy to access published work, \cite{FR94,Ret96tal,BGR97,Ret97tlca,Ret97,Ret96entcs,Ret03tcs} research reports and more confidential publications \cite{Ret93,Ret93b,Ret93b,LR95,Ret94rc,LeRe96,LR96,LeRe97,Ret98roma,Ret99romarr,Ret99rr,RetoreHDR,PogoReto04}, unpublished material between 1990 and 2020, that are all presented in the same and rather new unified perspective; the presented material can be divided into four topics: \begin{description} \item[\bf proof nets] handsome proof nets both for MLL Lambek calculus and pomset logic, and other work on proof nets \cite{FR94,LR96,Ret96tal}, \item[\bf combinatorics] (di)cographs and \sp\ orders \cite{Ret93b,Ret93,Ret96entcs,BGR97,Ret98roma,Ret99romarr,Ret99rr,RetoreHDR,Ret03tcs,RetoreHDR,Ret03tcs,PogoReto04}, \item[\bf coherence semantics] \cite{Ret93,Ret94rc,Ret97,RetoreHDR}, \item[\bf grammatical applications] of pomset logic to computational linguistics \cite{LR95,LeRe96,LeRe97,Ret98roma,Ret99romarr,RetoreHDR}. \end{description} The contents of the present article is divided into six sections as follows: \begin{enumerate} \item As a starter, we offer a glimpse of pomset logic, an informal tour which summarizes the most important constructions and results of pomset logic. \item We then present results on series parallel partial orders, cographs and dicographs that subsumes those two notions and present dicograph either as \sp\ pomset of formulas or as dicographs of atoms, and explain the guidelines for finding a sequent calculus.
+This combinatorial part is a prerequisite for the subsequent sections. \item Proof nets without links, the so called handsome proof nets, are presented as well as the cut elimination for them. \item The semantics of proof nets, preserved under cut elimination and equivalent to their syntactic correctness is then presented. \item Then the sequentialisation "the quest" of a complete sequent calculus is discussed and we provide an example of a proof net that does not derive from any simple sequent calculus.
+We do not present Slavnov sequent calculus which is quite complicated and thoroughly presented in his recent paper \cite{Slavnov2019}. \item We then present proofs in an algebraic manner, à la depp inference, with deduction rules as term rewriting and show the correspondence btween this view and the calculus of structures known as SBV. \item Finally we explain how one can design grammars by associating words with partial proof nets of pomset logic. \end{enumerate}